 Major Air Routes from the United States

-In the United States, many airlines have direct flights to Santiago from New York, Dallas, Los Angeles, Miami, and Houston.
+In the United States, many airlines have direct flights to Santiago from New York, Dallas, Los Angeles, Miami, Atlanta, and Houston.

 Major Air Routes from Canada

 In Canada, Air Canada is the only airline that has direct flights to Santiago from Toronto.
 Travellers coming from the rest of Canada will have to connect via the United States or Toronto.

 This Polynesian Island and special territory of Chile is home to the mysterious Moai, monolithic statues that dot the landscape.
 Rich with history, this beautiful island was named a UNESCO World Heritage Site because of an artistic and architectural culture that emerged from a society that was completely isolated from outside influences.

 Torres Del Paine National Park

 Named after the three peaks (towers) of the mountain ranges that dominate the area, this wonderous park in Patagonia is one of Chile's largest and most important national parks, with the Cordillera del Paine at the centre, Bernardo O’Higgins National Park to the west, and Los Glaciares National Park to the north in Argentina.
 In 1978, UNESCO named this park a World Biosphere Reserve and it’s considered one of the most beautiful and biologically uncontaminated places in the world as it hosts mountains, glaciers, lakes, and rivers.